emrgcl/ClientDataHarvester/README.md

 # ClientDataHarvester

+# Build and Publish for IIS

+1. **Build the application:** Open a command prompt or terminal and navigate to the root directory of your ASP.NET Core application.
+Run the following command to build the application:

+    ```PowerShell
+    dotnet build --configuration Release
+    ```

+1. **Publish the application:** Run the following command to publish the application:
+    ```PowerShell
+    dotnet publish --configuration Release --output <publish-folder>
+    ```

+    Replace `<publish-folder>` with the desired folder path where you want to publish the application files.
+For example, C:\Publish.1

 # update packages offline.

 1. Obtain the NuGet packages: On a machine with internet access, use the following command in the terminal to download the NuGet packages and their dependencies: